imgproxy/imgproxy/.devcontainer/oss/README.md

 [test images repo](https://github.com/imgproxy/test-images.git) will be automatically cloned or pulled to `.devcontainer/images` folder before the container starts.

-Use `make devcontainer` to attach to the running devcontainer instance.
+Use `./run devcontainer` to attach to the running devcontainer instance.

 [Try it](http://localhost:8081/insecure/rs:fit:300:200/plain/local:///kitten.jpg@png). -->